RainbowMarks/rainbowmarks.github.io/_posts/2024-08-16-2024-2024-solo-nationals-photos.md

 ## Pre-Event Special Package

-For those who want comprehensive coverage of their performance, we’re offering an exclusive **Pre-Event Special Package**:
+For those who want comprehensive coverage of their performance, we're offering an exclusive **Pre-Event Special Package**:

-- **$150** for every published digital photo of your car from the 2024 Solo Nationals.
+- **$150** for every one of our published digital photos of your car from the 2024 Solo Nationals.
+(Individual photos will be $35/photo after the event)
 - This package includes all photos, no matter how many drivers or classes the car is entered in.
+- Automatically sorted, tagged and filtered photos for you and your car, no need to "search" through photos after the event.
+- We'll be specifically shooting cars that have prepaid!
+We will guarantee at least 5 individual photos for you, or your money back!
+Everyone else comes second, we may or may not get photos of them!
 - ProSolo Finale can be included for an additional **$50**.

 ### To maximize our success in capturing your car, please provide us with the following details when checking out: